-General Fund Earmarked Reserve To fund specific projects Insurance Reserve To fund any insurance claims below the excess during the year.
-Capital Reserves To fund specific capital projects.
-Financial Management reserve To meet any potential future financial liabilities that may arise (for example insurance claims) Strategic Commissioning Reserve To fund the strategic commissioning of services, systems and software across the Council through a hybrid delivery model utilising both specialist external support and internal resource.
-Service Support Reserve To cover specific service projects which may arise in the future (e.g. economic development work or Local Plan work) Regeneration Reserve To ring fence income from Meridien for future economic development Regeneration Investment Framework Reserve To provide funding for future regeneration of the Borough
+Reserve Type Purpose General Fund Earmarked Reserve To fund specific projects Insurance Reserve To fund any insurance claims below the excess during the year.
+Capital Reserve To fund specific capital projects.
+Restructuring Reserve To fund costs associated with the restructure of the Council.
+Financial Management reserve To meet any potential future financial liabilities that may arise (for example insurance claims) Strategic Commissioning Reserve To fund Council's strategic Commissioning projects Service Support Reserve To cover specific service projects which may arise in the future (e.g. economic development work or Local Plan work) Regeneration Reserve To ring fence income from Meridian for future economic development Revenue Grants Reserve Grants received, to be used in future years